 Prisma learners go through the program with small, close-knit cohorts who meet in daily live workshops, frequently collaborate on projects, and have the chance to participate in Prisma-sponsored clubs.
 Our end-of-cycle Expo days provide the opportunity for learners to showcase their projects to the larger Prisma community, which allows them to build connections with other learners, coaches and families.

-A strong indicator of a school’s philosophy is the way they conduct assessments, assign grades/credits and provide a transcript.
-While this might be straightforward at an online public school, charter and private schools have more leeway.
+While assessment might be straightforward at an online public school, charter and private schools have more leeway.

 Prisma high school awards credits and provides a traditional transcript, although we don't approach it a traditional way: We use a feedback-rich, self-assessment process where kids propose their own grades for each theme, and the coach either approves or revises it.
 While the ongoing feedback process is qualitative, learners get a traditional numerical transcript that they can use to apply to college.